theonlyswissarmy/SAVEthetime/README.md

 It'll take a little bit for the GUI to be done.
 Nothing more than a week though.
 In it's current state it can go through the mirror dungeon and do fine.

-MAKE SURE TO BE FULL SCREEN WINDOWED AT 1920x1080 BEFORE STARTING
+MAKE SURE TO BE FULL SCREEN WINDOWED AT 1920x1080 BEFORE STARTING!